-If healthcare employees were better educated on potentially hazardous mistakes while using social media and medical blogs, HIPAA violations could be avoided all together.
+If healthcare employees were better educated on HIPAA-compliant social media policies, potentially hazardous mistakes while using social media and medical blogs, HIPAA violations could be avoided altogether.
 In order to better understand how social media, HIPAA violations, and compliance in your medical practice should be handled, we have put together a list of the Do's and Don'ts of Social Media and HIPAA Compliance.

 DO understand what is considered a HIPAA violation on social networks.

 Under HIPAA, a breach or violation is an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information (PHI).

 Common examples of social media HIPAA compliance violations include:

 - Posting verbal "gossip" about a patient to unauthorized individuals, even if the name is not disclosed.

 - Sharing of photographs, or any form of PHI without written consent from a patient.

 - A mistaken belief that posts are private or have been deleted when they are still visible to the public.

 - Sharing of seemingly innocent comments or pictures, such as a workplace lunch which happens to have visible patient files underneath.